 Her name is Silvia Odio and she proved Oswald was a part of a larger conspiracy, testimony that blew the Warren Commission fairy tale to pieces, so they took it, published it, and then ignored all its implications.
 Decades later British journalist Anthony Summers tracked down Odio and re-interviewed her and her sister.
 A few years ago, notorious disinfo artist Gerald “I see nothing” Posner claimed Odio was mentally unstable.
 I’ll include a link to Summers’ interview and judge for yourself how stable or unstable she is.

 Like all military-style operations, despite impeccable planning, things immediately go wrong the instant the first wave hits the beach, and the assassination of JFK was certainly no different.
 Oswald, for example, was never supposed to be taken alive, a huge blunder that made the clean-up really messy.
 I suspect they wanted Oswald shot dead in the room overlooking Dealey Plaza with the open window, the Carcarno rifle in his hands.
-But he moved unexpectedly down to the lunch room to get a soda out of the vending machine when the first wave of police arrived searching the building.
-Oswald knew he was being set-up as the patsy at that moment, and fled the scene on foot, likely desperate to make contact with his safety contact on the East Coast, (who was undoubtedly working directly under James Angleton), in order to seek shelter.
-Instead of fleeing towards the downtown, where buses were available, he went into a movie theater, likely because he wanted to remain in a public place to avoid his own assassination.
-While in the Dallas jail, he reportedly tried to make a phone call to a number associated with Naval Intelligence, but someone at the switchboard pulled the plug so the call never went through.
+But he ate lunch downstairs and then went straight to the lunch room to get a bottle of coke out of the vending machine when the first wave of police arrived to search the building.
+One of the later officers at the scene said Oswald soon fled the scene in a Rambler station wagon driven by a Cuban.
+He arrived home and picked up his revolver and was told to make contact in a nearby movie theater.
+Instead of fleeing downtown, where buses where available, he went into a movie theater, the perfect location for a clandestine meeting.
+Later, while in the Dallas jail, he reportedly tried to make a phone call to a number associated with a former Naval Intelligence agent in North Carolina, but someone at the switchboard pulled the plug so the call never went through.

 Originally, the assassination was supposed to be blamed on Castro, and used as a pretense to invade Cuba.
 A lot of time and effort had gone into sheep-dipping Oswald as a pro-Castro fanatic.
 But he was also sheep-dipped as an anti-Castro fanatic who blamed the Bay of Pigs fiasco on JFK.
 The Bay of Pigs is a complex story.
 Allen Dulles, head of CIA, was fired because he screwed up the air cover and left Castro’s meager jet force untouched.
 The invaders had no jets so they lost the air war instantly, ending all hope of success.
 It was a stupid plan anyway and never had much of a chance, and really just depended on using the incident as an excuse to justify a full-scale rescue mission, only JFK was furious at how inept it was, and refused to send in the cavalry, scuttling the mission, although he did buy back the survivors.